ld32/SmartSlurm/README.md

 # This way, whenever you run sbatch, ssbatch is called.
 sbatch() { $HOME/smartSlurm/bin/ssbatch "$@"; }; export -f sbatch

-# Run 3 jobs to get memory and run-time statistics for useMemTimeNoInput.sh
+# Run 3 jobs to get memory and run-time statistics for useMemTimeNoInput
 for i in {1..3}; do
     sbatch --mem 2G -t 2:0:0 --commen="SSBATCH_S=useMemTimeNoInput" \
         --wrap="useMemTimeNoInput.sh $i"